mcollina/autocannon/README.md

 Autocannon is written in JavaScript for the Node.js runtime and it is CPU-bound.
-We have verified that it yields comparable results with `wrk` when benchmarking Node.js applicatiions using the `http` module.
+We have verified that it yields comparable results with `wrk` when benchmarking Node.js applications using the `http` module.
 Nevertheless, it uses significant more CPU than other tools that compiles to a binary such as `wrk`.
 Autocannon can saturate the CPU, e.g. the autocannon process reaches 100%: in those cases we recommend to use `wrk`.

-As an example, let's consider a run with 1000 connections on a server with 4 cores with hyperhtreading:
+As an example, let's consider a run with 1000 connections on a server with 4 cores with hyperthreading:

 * `wrk` uses 2 threads (by default) and an auxiliary one to collect the metrics with a total load of the CPU of 20% + 20% + 40%.